How to plan which vessels will be used on a beer batch

 When you add a batch to Breww (that’s brewed on-site), you’ll see a calendar in the form on which you can “draw” events to indicate the vessels used in the batch.
 If you need to adjust a planned event, you can move the events by dragging and dropping them or resizing them by dragging from the start or end.
 To remove an event completely, simply click on it and confirm.
 Breww will keep an eye on your schedule as you work on it and show you below the calendar when the batch will be started (based on the schedule) and if there are any gaps in the planned vessels.

-Please see the below short video to guide you through this process:
+Please see the short video below to guide you through this process:

 (Hint: If the above video is too small, click on the “maximise” button at the bottom-right of it to view it in full-screen.)